Team biases: divorce your ideas

 And number two: critical thinking.
 A willingness to think critically gives us a route to separate ourselves from our ideas.

 After all we’re not solely our ideas, we’re lots of other things too.
 Brothers, sisters, friends, runners, model plane builders and foodies.
-And one of the things we are is a person with an idea.
+One of the things we are is a person with an idea.
 Not an abstract idea, but the one we might present in a meeting, in a memo and yes, in an article.

 If we begin to see our ideas as separate from us, our ideas take on a different life.